porla/docs/docs/api/jsonrpc/methods/torrents_overview.md

 ### Filters

+#### `session_id`

- * `session_id` - only return data for the session with the given ID.
+Only return data for the session with the given ID.
 If you have a large amount of sessions and/or torrents, this will speed things up since only a single session will be iterated.

+### Example

 ```json
 {